elianaellati/Compiler/README.md

 3- Parse Table: A table that maps non-terminal symbols and lookahead tokens to the appropriate production rules.

-4- Parsing Process: The actual parsing process, where input strings are processed to construct a parse tree or determine if the string belongs to the language defined by the grammar.
+4- Parsing Process: The actual parsing process, where input strings are divided into tokens, and these tokens are processed to determine if the string belongs to the language defined by the grammar.